There are three types of emissions waivers.

 To qualify for a cost waiver, you must meet the minimum expenditure requirement on the related emissions repairs.
 To qualify, the repairs must be performed by a Certified Emissions Repair Technician (CERT); click here for more information on CERTs.

-The minimum emissions-related repair expense required to be eligible for a cost waiver is $891.00, retroactive to a January 1, 2018 effective date.
+Effective January 1, 2019, the minimum emissions-related repair expense required to be eligible for a cost waiver is $915.00.
 This figure is linked to the Consumer Price Index (CPI) and could change annually.

 The minimum repair cost is for actual repairs made to the vehicle by a certified emission repair technician, after available emissions-related warranty coverage or written denial of such warranty coverage by the vehicle manufacturer.
 Receipts are required; estimates will not be eligible.